AI Knowledge Base Cleanup: From Notion Graveyard to Searchable Wiki

 docs/test_page.md,orphan,delete,high,test leftover

-4. Merge into canonical.
-For each status=merge group:
+4. Merge into canonical

-Below are 3-5 pages all under the same topic "<group core question>".
-I'm merging them into one canonical doc.
+Below are 3-5 pages under the same topic: "[group core question]".

-<paste full text of all candidates, each prefixed --- FILE: <path> --->
+[paste full text of all candidates, each prefixed --- FILE: [path] ---]

 Produce a canonical draft: